 The brightly colored Sally lightfoot crabs are found all over the shores and beaches of the islands.
 They are very agile and can jump, climb, and run effortlessly and very quickly, hence their name.
 The Sally lightfoot crab sprays water when it feels threatened.
 Photo: Jesse Adams

 The only species of penguin found above the Equator, the Galápagos penguin is the third smallest penguin in the world.
 While they rest on rocky shores, their black plumage act as camouflage.
-Under water, the Galápagos penguin are incredibly fast, reaching speeds of over 20 miles per hour when hunting.
+Under water, the Galápagos penguin is incredibly fast, reaching speeds of over 20 miles per hour when hunting.
 This particular individual was spotted in Tagus Cove on Isabela Island.
 Photo: Jesse Adams

 While I had never seen a pelican before, I saw hundreds of them in the Galápagos Islands.
 The Galápagos brown pelican is huge, with a wingspan of 80 inches, and a large beak with a distinctive pouch.
 We were lucky to see dozens of brown pelican nests around Tagus Cove, all filled with multiple babies that were white , fuzzy, and much bigger than their parents.
 That did not stop them from noisily begging their moms and dads for food, however.
 Photo: Jesse Adams